scuzzydude/asimov/asimov.md

 The Foundation's treasury are the ideas of mankind.
 It's the only valuable treasure we have.
 That was Asimov's message in *Foundation*.

-This treasure is more valuable than the Earth.
-Mankind might survive without the Earth.
+This treasure is more valuable than Earth.
+Mankind might survive without Earth.
 Mankind will not survive without our treasury of ideas.

 That's the Awbrey hack.
 Make money out of the only thing that is truly valuable.